-As the pandemic continues to emerge, the impact of economic outlook is reflected in the macroeconomic variables used to estimate stage 1 and stage 2 credit loss allowances.
+The impact of economic outlook is reflected in the macroeconomic variables used to estimate stage 1 and stage 2 credit loss allowances.
 There is a higher degree of uncertainty involved in estimating such information.
 If there is a change in such estimate, it may have a material impact on the estimate of stage 1 and stage 2 allowances.